 Build a Snowman

 “Do you want to build a snowman?
 Come on, let’s go and play!”
 Skip watching Frozen for the 52nd time this winter and actually go out and build a snowman.
-Make sure to bring plenty of clothing items to dress it up!
+Make sure to bring plenty of clothing items to dress

 When’s the last time you created a snow angel?
 Head outside and create one with the whole family.
 It’s a quick, easy activity that requires little effort!
 Even the littlest ones can get in on the fun for this.

 Go Ice Skating

 Ice skating can be a great way to stay warm outside in winter!
 Depending on your area, you may have a couple of options for the location.
 Safe ponds or lakes or other bodies of water can be dedicated to skating.
 You can check with your local DNR office to see when the ice is thick enough.
 Some cities will have manmade ice skating rinks to utilize as well.
 Be sure to dress

 Sledding can be great for all ages of the family!
 Local sled hills are a great place to spend the afternoon.
 (Be sure to check unusual locations for sled hills – our local one is at a golf course!)
 If you have a toddler, you might want to check out this baby sleigh – it can be safer and more secure for the little cargo!